 - 1. Practise safely and effectively within their scope of practice - 2.
 Practise within the legal and ethical boundaries of their profession - 3.
-Maintain fitness to practise

-- 4. Practise as an autonomous professional, exercising their own professional judgement - 5.
-Be aware of the impact of culture, equality and diversity on practice - 6.
-Be able to practise in a non-discriminatory manner - 7.
-Understand the importance of and be able to maintain confidentiality - 8.
-Communicate effectively - 9.
-Work appropriately with others - 10.
-Maintain records appropriately - 11.
-Assure the quality of their practice - 12.
-Understand the key concepts of the knowledge base relevant to their profession - 13.
-To draw on appropriate knowledge and skills to inform practice - 14.
-Understand the need to establish and maintain a safe practice environment
+Look after their own health and wellbeing, seeking appropriate support where necessary - 4.
+Practise as an autonomous professional, exercising their own professional judgement

+- 5. Recognise the impact of culture, equality and diversity on practice and practise in a non-discriminatory and inclusive manner

+- 6. Understand the importance of and maintain confidentiality

+- 7. Communicate effectively

+- 8. Work appropriately with others

+- 9. Maintain records appropriately

+- 10. Reflect on and review practice

+- 11. Assure the quality of their practice

+- 12. Understand and apply the key concepts of the knowledge base relevant to their profession

+- 13. Draw on appropriate knowledge and skills to inform practice

+- 14. Establish and maintain a safe practice environment

+- 15. Promote and prevent ill health

-(HCPC Standards of Proficiency: Speech and language therapists 2014)
+(HCPC Standards of Proficiency: Speech and language therapists 2023)